techwithbibek/Writings/celpip.md

 Given that/Despite/In spite of/ Eventhough/ Although Finally/Because of this/ In the end/ From this experience/ Thanks to this/ This experience taught me/ Lesson learned..

         Speaking Part 3: Describing a scene

-The picture clearly potrays a scence where..
+        The picture clearly dipicts a scence where..

         Furthermore..

         In the top/bottom/left/top-right/background/foreground/..

         Overall,..

         Be as descriptive as possible by using appropriate nouns, adjectives and adverbs.
         Present continuous tense to describe people and on going actions Use prepositions correctly: in /on / at / next to / beside / above / below / infront of / facing / across from..

 Speaking Part 4: Predicting next steps